christinezosche/ina_to_the_rescue/README.md

 Fork and clone this repo.
 Cd into "project-backend".
 Run `bundle install` to install required gems.
 Run `rails db:migrate` to migrate tables, then run `rails db:seed` to seed the recipes.
 Run `rails s`.

-Then, cd into the main directory (cd ..), then cd into "project-frontend".
+Then, cd into the main directory ("cd .."), then cd into "project-frontend".
 Run "open index.html" to open the app in your browser.

 ## Development